aruizga7/CarND-Vehicle-Detection/README.md

 ## Discussion

 The YOLO is known to be fast.
 In the original paper, the tiny-YOLO is reported to work at nearly 200 FPS on a powerful desktop GPU.
 In this project, the video is processed on a Nvidia 1070 and the rate is about 21FS without batch processing.

+This is a very exciting result.
+Note that false positives are practically absent.
+So there is no need at all here for a heatmap, although it certainly could be used to reduce any possible false positives.
+I vehicle detection with YOLO type networks are an exciting direction to investigate for self-driving cars.
+Another direction would be to train YOLO on the Udacity training set linked to above.
+But these will be checked in different projects.
+Some false positives still remain after heatmap filtering.
+This should be improvable by using more labeled data.

+It would be possible to augment original dataset with 10000 car images and 40000 non-car images from Autti.
+By changing proportion of original and Autti dataset images in training samples you may fine tune classifier performance.
+This dataset contains of road images with labeled cars, pedestrians and other road participants.
+So it is needed to extract car and non-car images from original images.